asif-jalil/hire-smart/README.md

 This will:

-- Run all pending database migrations (npm run migration:run)
+- Run all pending database migrations
-- Execute seed scripts (npm run seed:run)
+- Execute seed scripts

-## Step 4 — Start the Development Server
+### Step 4 — Start the Development Server

 Start the app in development mode: